Back to Shows Page

 12.

-Beans – Broad (6) Runner (6) Dwarf or French (6) beetroot (3), cabbages (2) Carrots (3), celeriac (2), celery (2), chicory (2), chives (1 bunch), corn salad or lambs’ lettuce (1 bunch), cress (seedlings) in a pot 150mm dia. max, courgettes (2), cucumbers (2), endive (2), florence fennel (2), kohlrabi (2), leeks (3), lettuce (1), marrows (2), mustard/rape(seedlings), in a pot 150mm dia. max, onions (green salad) (5), onions under 250g & 250g or over (3), oriental brassicas (2), parsnips (3), peas (6 pods), potatoes (3), radishes (6), shallots (6), sweet peppers (2), tomatoes, large (3), medium (3), small (6) turnips (2) and watercress (1 bunch).
-Any other vegetable not listed above can be included in a collection and the quantity should be a Minimum of 2.
+Beans – Broad (6) Runner (6) Dwarf or French (6) beetroot (3), cabbages (2) Carrots (3), celeriac (2), celery (2), chicory (2), chives (1 bunch), corn salad or lambs’ lettuce (1 bunch), cress (seedlings) in a pot 150mm dia. max, courgettes (2), cucumbers (2), endive (2), florence fennel (2), kohlrabi (2), leeks (3), lettuce (1), marrows (2),mustard/rape(seedlings), in a pot 150mm dia. max, onions (green salad) (5), onions under 250g & 250g or over (3), oriental brassicas (2), parsnips (3), peas (6 pods), potatoes (3), radishes (6), shallots (6), sweet peppers (2), tomatoes, large (3), medium (3), small (6) turnips (2) and watercress (1 bunch).

 13.

 Salad vegetables are vegetables used in either a raw or cooked state and served in salads as a cold dish.
 All salad vegetables should be young, fresh, clean and of attractive appearance.
-R.H.S. pointing will be followed.
+R.H.S. pointing will be followed

 14.